Kirkby LonsdaleHome / My Travels / Kirkby Lonsdale

 The "not-a-St-Mary's-church" was a St Christopher’s church.
 But it was in a place called “Bare” (and I’m a bear, remember) so I just had to visit.
 I made sure I had my T-shirt, cardigan and trousis on so that I wasn’t a bare bear in Bare.
 I think it would be quite embarrassing being a bare bear in Bare (not to mention cold around my bare bear bits – falls off chair sniggering).
 [Stop!
 That’s quite enough “bares”, I don’t think we can bear any more, Big Ted!!!].

 Anyway, I crossed the road and went to see the sea as well.
-Bare is on the outskirts of Morecambe and Uncle Les was most impressed that the tide was actually in; I said I had arranged this 'specially - he gave me a funny look!
+Bare is on the outskirts of Morecambe and Uncle Les was most impressed that the tide was actually in; I said I had arranged this 'specially - he gave me a funny look (he's quite good at them)!

 And then, another day, I went on another steam railway – the Lakeside and Haverthwaite Railway to be precise (but just to be contrary, the main station is at Haverthwaite and the railway runs from Haverthwaite to Lakeside and back, not the other way round).
 It's nice at Haverthwaite, they have a very good cafe and there were real owls on the platform.